espoirMur/catchwildfire-telegram-bot/README.md

 ## Motivation

-This was given as test for an interview for software Engineer.
+This was given as test for software Engineer role.

 ## Bot link